 Partnering.
 Proposing firms are also encouraged to take advantage of research expertise and facilities that may be available to them at colleges, universities, national laboratories, and from other research providers.
 Such collaborations may include research subcontracts or consulting agreements.
-The employment of faculty as senior personnel and of graduate or undergraduate students as assistants by the small business may also occur.
-However, for an STTR Phase I Proposal, a minimum of 40% of the research, as measured by the budget, must be performed by the small business concern and a minimum of 30% of the research, as measured by the budget, must be performed by the collaborating research institution.
+The employment of faculty and students by the small business may also occur.
+However, note that for an SBIR Phase I Proposal, a minimum of two-thirds of the research, as measured by the budget, must be performed by the small business concern, and the balance may be outsourced to consultants or subcontractors or a combination thereof.
 Please note that although partnering is encouraged, proposals submitted should NOT mark the proposal as "Collaborative" in FastLane.